 Practitioners must not ask our members to pay any additional amount themselves.
-The only exceptions to this are:

-- (i) where members have a membership excess or co-payment membership in these circumstances the benefit statement which will accompany the remittance advice will let you know an excess or co-payment has been applied.; - (ii) where there is a shortfall between the amount of the benefit to which a Member is entitled under their policy and the amount the Practitioner is allowed to charge; or - (iii) cancellation or non-attendance charges in connection with any treatment reasonably levied by the Practitioner in accordance with a reasonable written cancellation and/or non-attendance policy which the member had sufficient advanced notice of, unless the treatment was cancelled by or as an indirect or direct result of the actions of the Practitioner.

-Members will therefore be responsible for payment of the excess or co-payment, shortfall or cancellation or non-attendance charge but only if informed prior to the Practitioner incurring such costs and only to the value of the maximum of the charges set out within our Schedule of Procedures and Fees.
+The only exception to this is where members have a membership excess or co-payment membership - in these circumstances the benefit statement which will accompany the remittance advice will let you know an excess or co-payment has been applied.
+Members will therefore be responsible for payment of the excess or co-payment but only to the maximum of the charges set out within our Schedule of Procedures and Fees.